KeepCoolWithCoolidge/nimlibxlsxwriter/README.md

 # Credits

 Nimlibxlsxwriter wraps the libxlsxwriter source code and all licensing terms of [libxlsxwriter](https://github.com/jmcnamara/libxlsxwriter) apply to the usage of this package.

-Credits go out to [c2nim](https://github.com/nim-lang/c2nim/) as well without which this package would be greatly limited in its abilities.

-Credits to original author [KeepCoolWithCoolidge](https://github.com/KeepCoolWithCoolidge).